arynishere/Vagrant-installation/README.md

-# Vagrant Installation Script for Ubuntu 24
+# Vagrant Installation Script for Ubuntu With Virtualbox

 This repository provides a simple bash script to automate the installation of [Vagrant](https://www.vagrantup.com/) on Ubuntu 24.
 It installs both Vagrant and VirtualBox, which is a provider for running virtual machines.